 The 2004 Planning and Compulsory Purchase Act brought about changes to the way in which spatial planning is organised within local planning authorities.
-Under the new system the 'Development Plan' consists of the Regional Spatial Strategy (RSS) - in the case of Gloucester, the Regional Spatial Strategy for the South West and the Local Development Framework or LDF.
-The RSS is produced by the Regional Planning Body, whilst the LDF is produced by Local Authorities.
-The Gloucester LDF is a portfolio of planning documents that will collectively deliver the spatial planning strategy for the City.
+The Regional Planning Body produces the Regional Spatial Strategy (RSS) and Local Planning Authorities produce the Local Development Framework (LDF).
+The LDF is a portfolio of planning documents that will collectively deliver the spatial planning strategy for the City.
 When adopted these will replace the existing 1983 Gloucester Local Plan and the 2002 Revised Deposit Draft Local Plan, which has been approved for development control purposes.

-Each local authority's program for the production and monitoring of its LDF documents is set out in a document known as the 'Local Development Scheme' (LDS).
-The revised LDS for Gloucester was approved in June 2007.
-A revised LDS will be submitted to Government Office in early 2009 however for the purposes of this AMR, progress against the 2007 LDS has been assessed.
+Each local authority's program for the production and monitoring of its LDF documents is set out in the Local Development Scheme (LDS).
+The revised LDS for Gloucester was approved in June 2009.